 After install the AutoCat rule sheet (tab) should appear.
-It comes pre-populated with some example rules.
-You can clear these out.
+It comes pre-populated with an example rule for your Tiller Money Subscription.

 If you upgraded your AutoCat sheet from the previous version an archive of the original rule sheet is created.

-AutoCat (beta) uses filter and override columns in the rule set to understand how to parse your Transactions and apply the rules based on your customized criteria.
-The rules engine only makes changes to the Transactions sheet.
+AutoCat (beta) uses filter and override columns in the rule set to understand how to read your Transactions sheet and apply the rules based on your customized criteria.
+AutoCat only makes changes to the Transactions sheet.

-At the most basic level AutoCat (beta) will categorize transactions based on a set of criteria you provide in the rules.
+At the most basic level AutoCat (beta) will categorize transactions based on a set of criteria you customize on the AutoCat sheet.
 More advanced rules can be created with additional columns to further customize and build a more complex rule set.